etlegacy/etlegacy/README.md

   [GnuWin](http://gnuwin32.sourceforge.net/packages/sed.htm) and place it into your system path or copy it into `MSVC/VC/bin`.
 It also comes with Git and can be placed into your system path automatically if you select that option during Git installation.

-  * In order to compile the jpeg library properly there is a need for a file named 'win32.mak'.
-  Unfortunately this file isn't shipped with Windows 8.0 and 8.1 SDK versions.
-  Solution: Get the Windows SDK 7 and copy 'win32.mak' to `libs/jpeturbo/`.

 ### Mac OS X